 Test the speed of your USB

 You can test the speed of your USB; this tool would give you the right reading and writing speed of your USB drive.
 It saves the records of speed tests that you performed with your USB.
 You can preview the records, by pressing F6 or F7 keys of your keyboard.
-You may click on clean button and it will totally clean up the space on your USB and will also increase the speed of USB.
+You may click on the Clean button and it will totally clean up space on your USB and will also increase the speed of USB.
 See the image below to get an idea.

 When I tested the speed before cleaning my HP v210w it was comparatively lesser, after using it to clean my USB drive, it improved.

-You can install Grub4dos, SYSLINUX and even create EX2 FS.
-You can check the drive info and test it using QEMU emulator.
+You can install Grub4dos, SYSLINUX, and even create EX2 FS.
+You can check the drive info and test it using the QEMU emulator.
 While creating a bootable USB you can select File systems and Overrides and if you are an expert user of the application you can turn off user prompts, but I would recommend you to keep them ON.
 You can even copy files after format.
 All the features of the application are awesome and are performed at a good speed.

 RMPrepUSB will make your USB go fast and make the USB bootable.